CZ-NIC/knot-resolver/daemon/bindings/net_server.rst

 PROXYv2 is in use.

-Since allowing usage of the PROXYv2 protocol for all clients would be a security vulnerability, the resolver requires you to specify explicitly which clients are allowed to send PROXYv2 headers via the :func:`net.proxy_allowed` function.
+Since allowing usage of the PROXYv2 protocol for all clients would be a security vulnerability, because clients would then be able to spoof their IP addresses via the PROXYv2 header, the resolver requires you to specify explicitly which clients are allowed to send PROXYv2 headers via the :func:`net.proxy_allowed` function.

 PROXYv2 queries from clients who are not explicitly allowed to use this protocol